hrysakis/press/README.md

 ## Online Demo

-You can see a live demo of PRESS by clicking [here](http://www.ics.forth.gr/isl/PressDemo/).
+You can see a live demo deployment of PRESS by clicking [here](http://www.ics.forth.gr/isl/PressDemo/).

 ## Requirements